Cinematic storytelling in scientific presentations

-I am a Doctoral student at Laboratory for Bone Biomechanics, ETH Zürich.
+I am a Postdoctoral Researcher at the Laboratory for Bone Biomechanics, ETH Zürich.

-My research interests include Image analysis, Data science and Machine Learning and their applications to unravel bone mechanobiology.
+My research interests include Image analysis, Data science and Machine Learning and their applications to unravel multiscale mechanobiology.

 Here are a few topics I work on

-Establish computational pipelines to analyse single-cell protein and gene expression profiles extracted from animal samples.
+Establish computational pipelines to analyse spatial transcriptomics datasets from animal samples.

 Run sample-specific remodelling simulations to investigate bone adaptation at the tissue level using a validated in silico model based on surface advection.